Graph Puzzles I.1: Oriented Berge-Fulkerson Conjecture: Miscellaneous

 \subsubsection{(3,3,3)-flows}

-(3,3,3)-flows also seems to be a construction conjecturally related to the almost strong Petersen colouring, solution for Petersen graph is shown in Fig.~\ref{fig:petersen_333}.
+(3,3,3)-flows also seems to be a construction conjecturally related to the \textit{almost strong Petersen colouring}, solution for Petersen graph is shown in Fig.~\ref{fig:petersen_333}.
 Notice, that ordered vertices correspond precisely to degree 3 vertices in (3,3,3)-flows construction.
-Petersen graph also has it as an oriented double cover, but almost strong Petersen colouring doesn't preserve the orientation.
 Not all snarks have an oriented (3,3,3)-flows, but we conjecture that:

 \begin{restatable}[(3,3,3)-flows]{conj}{} Every bridgeless cubic graph has a (3,3,3)-flows double cover. \end{restatable}

 As in the case of o(2,4,4)-flows, the conjecture is trivial for 3-edge-colourable cubic graphs, and we have computationally verified this conjecture for small snarks upto 28 vertices.